 1) Reduce the difference in temperature between outside and inside your car by lowering the temperature of your car interior.
 You can do this by winding your window down slightly or turning on the cool air for defrosting.
 But wait, are you saying that we should make the inside of the car colder when it is already freezing cold?
 Yes we are, uncomfortable indeed, but it works.

 2) But wait, there is another more ‘comfortable’ option.
 Not willing to sacrifice your fingers to frostbite for clear visibility?
 Well this may do the trick.
 Turn the defroster option on, with recirculation off and twist the temperature to warm, this will cause warm/hot air to spread across the windscreen causing evaporation to take place at a quicker pace.
 Moisture trapped near the windscreen will evaporate and therefore the fog.

 During Hot Humid Weather

-On the flip side during warmer temperatures, where your AC is blasting to battle the hot weather, foggy car windows still happen.
+On the flip side during warmer temperatures, where your AC is blasting to battle the hot weather, foggy car windows still happen and does not help when you have different types of window film installed. and does not help when you have different types of window film installed. and does not help when you have different types of window film installed..
 Although, the fog produced is usually not as heavy in comparison to the fog during the colder season.
 Here is how you can fight the window fog: